Step-by-step instructions for creating new Workspaces to organize conversations

-Every Workstorm member starts out with a default “home” workspace, which can be found under Workspaces or the icon in the top left menu.
+Every Workstorm member starts out with a default “Home” workspace, which can be found within the Workspaces menu ().

-If you joined Workstorm through a company account, your home workspace will automatically contain your company Announcements channel and your first private message conversation with the person who invited you to Workstorm (unless you were invited by the Site Administrator).
-If you joined Workstorm as an independent external user, you will only see the private message conversation with your inviter.
+If you joined Workstorm through a company account, your Home workspace will automatically contain your company Announcements channel and your first private message or team conversation with the person who invited you to Workstorm (unless you were invited by the Site Administrator).
+If you joined Workstorm as an independent external user, you will only see the private message or team conversation with your inviter.

-This home workspace is designed to help you view multiple conversations in one dashboard.
-Over time, the number of conversations you have will grow and you may outgrow this initial home workspace.
+Workspaces are designed to help you view multiple conversations in one dashboard.
+Over time, the number of conversations you have will grow and you may outgrow your initial Home workspace.
 At that point, it’s time to start creating and defining additional Workspaces.

 Adding new workspaces enables you to organize many ongoing private and team conversations into broad, related categories or topics, such as by project or by client.
 For more ideas on how to organize multiple Workspaces, check out our article on how to make Workspaces work for you.

 In reality, there’s no right or wrong way to organize your Workspaces.
 What’s important is doing what works best for you.

 Now, let’s take a look at how to create a new Workspace.

 To create a new Workspace, click on the Blue Plus icon at the top left of the side bar and select Workspace.